D1533/pwn-attacks/README.md

 focus on the attack topic.

 ### Ret2Win
+- [re2win canary](re2win/canary) - Leak the canary one byte at a time and overwrite the return address to call a win function.
 - [ret2win no pie](ret2win/no-pie) - Overwrite the return address to call a win function.
 - [ret2win pie](ret2win/pie) - Leak an address to defeat PIE and overwrite the return address to call a win function.